Shura-dv/Shura-dv/README.md

 In love since then for programming, dedicated full time, to studying and coding,

-with the goal to always adcquire more knowledge, to be a greater programmer someday.
+with the goal to always adcquire more knowledge, to be a great programmer someday.